wdv4758h/pypy-extradoc/talk/ep2011/talk/talk.rst

 - XXX: write a nice diagram showing how far is "a+b" from "add EAX, EBX" (or equivalent)

+..
+XXX those slides from google talk can be showed here: http://paste.pocoo.org/show/413859/

 Killing the abstraction overhead
 --------------------------------